codedance/silken/README.md

 ```

 See [Soy Expressions](http://code.google.com/closure/templates/docs/concepts.html#expressions)
-for more information on how to reference deep/nested data and list elements.
+for more information supported types and how to reference deep/nested data and
+list elements.

 ##Message Bundles and Translation